btemplep/beatdrop/docs/schedulers.rst

 Schedulers
 ==========

-``beatdrop`` includes several *complete* schedulers (task and storage backends) as well as partial schedulers that act as building blocks.
+``beatdrop`` includes several *complete* schedulers as well as partial schedulers that can be uses a building blocks.

 .. toctree::
    :maxdepth: 2